iastate/iastate22-frontend/README.md

 - Then the `<main id="main-content">` is added which contains all of the page content `{{ yield }}`
 - After the closing `<main>` tag, the footer is added `{% include "@site-footer" with footer %}`
 - Kitchen sink pages have an additional tag `<div class="outer-pad">` directly after `<main>`, which provides left and right padding for the page

+# Changelog

+May 27, 2022
+— Updated YouTube embed to lazy-load when the custom play button is clicked [performance] — Ran jpg images in /src/img/ through optimizer [performance] — Added AccessibilityUtilities.init to index.ts file to correct a tabbing issue w/main nav [accessibility] — Added font-display: swap; to @font-face rules in \_typography.scss file [performance] — Updated carousel placeholder.com images to be served over https instead of http [performance] — Adding height and width attributes and loading="lazy" to all component and page (custom template) images [performance] — Corrected issue on majors minors and certificates page where statistic section was not displaying properly, updating statistic component css to ensure no stray pseudo elements appear regardless of context [general]
+— Corrected issue on Majors, Minors and Certificates where link arrows were broken from column-count css property [general]